Editor’s note: Updated July 2020.

 B2B companies can utilize various types of videos, including:

 1. Video blogs: Also known as vlogs, these are often presenter-led video series that cover the same kind of editorial content as written posts.
 Packaged as a video, vlogs enhance your blog with a visual medium.
 Take it to the extreme and your vlogging could make your brand the next YouTube sensation.
 In all seriousness, you can borrow some tips and tricks from the internet’s vlogging stars and beauty gurus, but B2B videos don’t need fame to be successful marketing assets.

 2. Product videos: Let your products guide the topic generation.
 Designed to highlight a specific product or service, these demo and how-to videos show B2B audiences how they can utilize the brand’s products.
 This generates brand awareness and allows viewers to visualize product benefits.
 When led by an influencer or brand ambassador, product reviews and demos carry even more weight with audiences.
 Think about unboxing videos, which have viewers glued to the screen awaiting an influencer’s immediate reaction to a new product.

 3. Explainer videos: These videos are all about educating and informing viewers.
 Brands can choose what to explain to their audiences, whether it be a video that promotes the company, answers questions, discusses products and services or plugs upcoming promotions, webinars and other events.
-B2B marketers often use explainers to teach viewers about their product or service, generating brand awareness and converting leads.
+B2B marketers often use explainers to teach viewers about their product or service, generating brand awareness and improving lead generation.

 5. Video interviews: B2B buyers may not be able to book a meeting with the CEO or hang out with industry experts on a whim, but they can watch videos of what these kinds of people have to say.
 Video interviews allow B2B brands to highlight important internal characters as well as feature expert guests or influencers.
 This incites conversations between brands and their audiences, builds trust and establishes B2B brands as valuable sources of relevant, engaging content.